 A high price to pay

 In self-preservation mode it’s difficult, if not impossible, to serve others.
 In self-preservation mode your greatest assets become your greatest threats.
-In self-preservation mode we make irrational decisions which have long-lasting consequences.
+And in self-preservation mode we make irrational decisions which have long-lasting consequences.

 This executive was cautioned – a decision to follow the majority opinion in this particular instance would adversely affect the growth the organization was experiencing.